jenskutilek/nibLib/README.md

 Put the folder `nibLib` from `lib` somewhere RoboFont can import Python modules from, e.g. `~/Library/Application Support/RoboFont/external_packages`.

 Open the script `NibLibRF.py` in RoboFont’s macro panel and run it.
+NibLib will use any path in the bottom-most layer as a guide path.

 ## Known bugs